george24601/notes/java/springCloud/jpa.md

 @Transactional annotations within your own code, however, are only evaluated when you have @EnableTransactionManagement activated (or configured transaction handling some other way).

 By default, Spring Boot will enable JPA repository support and look in the package (and its subpackages) where @SpringBootApplication is located.
 If your configuration has JPA repository interface definitions located in a package not visible, you can point out alternate packages using @EnableJpaRepositories and its type-safe basePackageClasses=MyRepository.class parameter.

+Spring recommends that you only annotate concrete classes (and methods of concrete classes) with the @Transactional annotation, as opposed to annotating interfaces.

+Then with @Transaction the default behavior is that any RuntimeException triggers rollback, and any checked Exception does not.
+Then your transaction roll back for all RuntimeException an for the checked Exception Throwable

+Only unchecked exceptions (that is, subclasses of java.lang.RuntimeException, but not java.lang.Exception()) are rollbacked by default.

+EJB CMT does not roll back the transaction automatically on an application exception (that is, a checked exception other than java.rmi.RemoteException).
+While the Spring default behavior for declarative transaction management follows EJB convention (roll back is automatic only on unchecked exceptions), it is often useful to customize this.

+BMT.
+If we need a finer control over business logic or want to introduce savepoints, this type of technique should be adopted, where a bean provider has a responsibility to start, commit, and roll back the transaction.

+If we want to delegate the responsibility to a container, we use this instead.
+Sometimes we call it a declarative transaction.
+We all know in Spring that, using the @Transactional annotation, we can adopt a declarative transaction technique.